AJN-AI/VoQA/eval/README.md

 * Evaluation of open-source models on traditional VQA datasets
 * API-based evaluation of closed-source models on traditional VQA datasets
 * Response filtering and accuracy calculation based on existing inference results
-* Evaluation of Question-Alignment Fine-Tuning models for Question Alignment Accuracy (QAA)
+* Evaluation of Question-Alignment Fine-Tuning models for **Question Alignment Accuracy (QAA)**

 ## Quick Start

 ### 1. Dataset Preparation

-1. Download the evaluation datasets: [Hidden here]
+**Step 1:** Download the evaluation datasets from 🤗Hugging Face: [AJN-AI/VoQA](https://huggingface.co/datasets/AJN-AI/VoQA)

-Scripts for only downloading the test split are available.
+Scripts for only downloading the test split are available at Hugging Face.

-2. Modify the `EVAL_DIR` parameter in the main scripts to point to your dataset root directory
+**Step 2:** Modify the `EVAL_DIR` parameter in the main scripts to point to your evaluation datasets root directory.

-### 2. Model and Environment Setup (Open-source Models Only)
+### 2. Model and Environment Setup

-The project includes the following pre-configured models:
+**For open source models**, the project includes the following pre-configured models:

 * TinyLLaVA\_Factory: TinyLLaVA-Phi-2-SigLIP-3.1B, TinyLLaVA-Qwen2-0.5B-SigLIP, TinyLLaVA-Qwen2.5-3B-SigLIP
 * LLaVA: llava-v1.5-7b, llava-1.5-7b-hf